nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   **Common Mistakes:**
   * `list ph` followed by `demote 2` - You cannot demote a potential hire, you can use `list e` instead of `list ph` to get the list of employees
-  * `demote 0` - invalid index number, you should change 0 to a greater number corresponding to the index
+  * `demote 0` - invalid format, you should change 0 to a greater number corresponding to the index
   * `demote 3` but only have 2 entries - invalid index number, index out of list size, you might want to check the index number again
   </div>
   </div>